-- Did the Educators' Guide for your course offer opportunities to enhance your mathematical knowledge for teaching?
+- Did your grade-level Educators' Guide offer opportunities to enhance your mathematical knowledge for teaching?
 Identify and explain this growth in mathematical understanding. - Might these opportunities encourage you to continue to acquire mathematical knowledge related to the same concepts?
-How could you go about researching these concepts? - How did the Educators' Guide for your course provide opportunities to enhance your knowledge of mathematical pedagogy?
-Explain how this new knowledge can serve to inform classroom instruction. - Did the Educators' Guide for your course provide opportunities to enhance your knowledge of students as learners of mathematics?
+How could you go about researching these concepts? - How did your grade-level Educators' Guide provide opportunities to enhance your knowledge of mathematical pedagogy?
+Explain how this new knowledge can serve to inform classroom instruction. - Did your grade-level Educators' Guide provide opportunities to enhance your knowledge of students as learners of mathematics?
 What new insights regarding student reasoning developed as a result of this exploration?